 The MWC is the business meeting point par excellence, the ideal place to interact, to make yourself known, to introduce your latest services and solutions, and to hand out business paper cards (paper cards, unbelievable but true).

 And at 19.00 when the official activities are over and the Mobile closes its doors until the next day, networking takes off the tie and merges with the after working.
 Barcelona La nuit gets ready to receive the off congress unofficial networking parties and side events that bring together executives with contacts.
 Take note: in restaurants and nightlife, 120 million euros are expected to be raised

 Mobile World Congress 2017 will be held one more year in Barcelona, February 27 – March 2 and Lleidanet team,being a young and innovative enterprise will be present , not only, in the networking but also in the after working and side events.

 See you around!

-Bachelor’s Degree in English Studies, MBA in Social Media, tech- savvy (beta) and always learning from mistakes of others who take my advice.
+Bachelor’s Degree in English Studies, tech- savvy (beta) and always learning from mistakes of others who take my advice.